camunda/blog.camunda.org/content/post/2020/04/camunda-question-corner-1.md

 <!--more-->

 On Monday we did the first trail run of our new series: Camunda Question Corner.
-Myself [@NiallDeehan], Nele [@nele_lea] and Luca all decided to take some time to create an event where members of the community could get answers to questions they might have.
+Myself [@NiallDeehan](https://twitter.com/NiallDeehan), Nele [@nele_lea](https://twitter.com/nele_lea) and Luca all decided to take some time to create an event where members of the community could get answers to questions they might have.
 It was also a chance for me to wear a tie.
 Being at home for 3 weeks has relegated me to the most casual corner of my wardrobe.

 The idea was to take some questions that the community sent in and voted on, via a [slido page](https://app.sli.do/) on the Camunda Forum, and spend some time preparing really detailed answers.
 Alongside, we also dedicated a section to  answering live questions for the people who attended the event itself.